Evolut-IA/Sistema-UNIPET/replit.md

 UNIPET PLAN is a comprehensive pet health plan management system designed to streamline pet insurance plan management, customer relationships, and healthcare network unit administration.
 It features a customer-facing website for plan selection and quote requests, alongside an admin dashboard for content and business management.
 The system is built with a full-stack TypeScript solution, utilizing a React frontend, Express.js backend, and PostgreSQL database with Drizzle ORM.
 The project emphasizes security, performance, scalability, and aims to simplify pet healthcare administration.

 ## Recent Changes
-- **September 25, 2025**: Checkout Pet Saving Fixed - Pets Now Save Only After Payment
+- **September 25, 2025**: Complete Checkout Flow Redesign - Pets Saved Only After Payment Confirmation
-  - Modified checkout flow to save pets only after payment confirmation
+  - Restructured checkout to prevent premature pet saving - pets now only saved after payment success
-  - Frontend no longer sends pet data in initial save-customer-data endpoint
-  - Pets are created in simple-process endpoint after credit card payment is approved
+  - Credit Card Flow: Pets created only when payment status === 2 (approved) by Cielo
-  - Pets are created for PIX payments when QR code is generated
+  - PIX Flow: Pet data stored as JSON metadata in contract when QR code generated (status 12)
+  - PIX pets created via polling endpoint only when payment confirmed (status === 2)
+  - Added safeguard with 'pending-pix-pet' placeholder to prevent duplicate pet creation
+  - Frontend sends empty pets array in save-customer-data, preserving pet data for later
-  - Prevents orphaned pet records if payment fails or is cancelled
+  - Prevents orphaned pet records and ensures data integrity across all payment methods
-  - Ensures data integrity by linking pets to confirmed payments only

 - **September 25, 2025**: Pet Sex Field Made Selectable
   - Added sex selection dropdown field in checkout form (Step 2 - Pet Information)